haggardj2/KaraokeDock/docs/README.md

 ## Roadmap

-- Additional music format support
+- Break music support
-- KaraokeNerds integration on the Host page
+- KaraokeNerds integration on the Host page.
+(Only works from the requests page)
 - Improved mobile interface

 ---